tuva-health/docs/docs/guides/claim-preprocessing-guide.md

 #### Mapping

->💡 `original_reason_entitlement_code` is needed for the CMS HCC mart.
-If unavailable, `medicare_status_code` is used.
+>💡 `original_reason_entitlement_code` is helpful for the CMS HCC mart to provide a more accurate risk score.
-> If neither is available, the mart will use a default value of “Aged”.
+> If it's unavailable, `medicare_status_code` is used.
+If neither are available, the mart will use a default value of “Aged”.

 **Expectations in the input layer:**